Autodesk/bionano-wetLabAccelerator/QA/integration/README.md

 # Understanding the Test Runner

-Browser based testing for firefly.js uses the combination of [selenium](http://selenium-python.readthedocs.org/en/latest/) and python's standard [unittest](https://docs.python.org/2/library/unittest.html) library, and is wrapped by the [nose test runner](http://nose.readthedocs.org).
+Browser based testing for WLA uses the combination of [selenium](http://selenium-python.readthedocs.org/en/latest/) and python's standard [unittest](https://docs.python.org/2/library/unittest.html) library, and is wrapped by the [nose test runner](http://nose.readthedocs.org).

 ## How It Works

-The test framework runs individual tests in their target browsers.
-Tests themselves can compare images, interact with the browser, and generally assert values.
-The framework is based on python's [unittest framework](https://docs.python.org/2/library/unittest.html), combined with [webdriver](http://selenium-python.readthedocs.org/en/latest/api.html).
+The test framework runs individual tests in the specified browser or the default browser set in environment.yaml

 The following high-level targets have been exposed through make:

+* tests - Run the tests

+the make targets below are legacy from Large Model Viewer, not used in WLA
 * assets - Fetch the binary assets (images) used in comparison, from s3
 * push_assets - When generating assets, place the newly created assets in s3.
 This target will even update the local configuration file, and commit it to the repository.
 * snapshots - Create snapshots of the underlying tests, for comparison
-* tests - Run the tests
 * bless - Copy all of the images from the images to be blessed folder - into the assets tree.

 ### Installing Components